Sound chip: Types

+While traditional sound chips focus on general audio synthesis (e.g., in PCs or musical instruments), voice chips represent a specialized category optimized for voice-related applications.
+Based on market trends, they can be divided into five primary types, each with distinct technical characteristics and use cases.

 List of sound chips

 Sound chips come in different forms and use a variety of techniques to generate audio signals.
 A list of all of the different sound chips produced by a certain company or manufacturer can be found in the List of sound chips article.

 Applications

 Sound chips are commonly used in various digital electronic devices, particularly personal computers (including sound cards and motherboards), video game systems (including arcade system boards and video game consoles), electronic musical instruments (including synthesizers, digital synthesizers and electronic keyboards), and digital telecommunications (including digital telephony, digital television, mobile phones and smartphones).